johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup - changes.md

 ### Process new transcripts

 You can also have WorkflowApp process your own transcript files.
 The test files are from the Philadelphia, PA, USA city council meetings.
 In order to handle other transcript formats, you need to first add a method to ProcessTranscript_Lib.
-See  <a href="https://github.com/govmeeting/govmeeting/issues/93"> Github Issue #93 </a>
+See <a href="about?id=dev-notes"> Developer Notes <a> or <a href="https://github.com/govmeeting/govmeeting/issues/93"> Github Issue #93 </a>
 _____

 <a name="DevelopVS"></a>